 Despite the substantial rewards being offered, Owen was never captured or betrayed and his place of hiding remains a mystery to this day.
 Fragments of information about him kept surfacing, until 1416 when he was believed to have died somewhere, possibly on the estate of his daughters' husband in Herefordshire, ironically in England.

-Like the legend of King Arthur, Welsh legend has it that when Wales is threatened again, he will rise in order to lead the defence of Wales.
+Like the legend of King Arthur, Welsh legend has it that when Wales is threatened again, he will rise in order to lead the defense of Wales.
 The year 2000 saw the 600th anniversary of of the rising and was commemorated throughout Wales.
 Owen’s personal standard (the quartered arms of Powys and Deheubarth rampant) can now to be seen all over Wales - especially at rugby matches against the English!

 Share and Comment!Tweet